Tree-NET: Enhancing 2D Medical Image Segmentation Through Efficient Low-Level Feature Training: Results

-\subsubsection{Computational Efficiency}
+\subsubsection{Computational efficiency}

-The computational efficiency of the proposed segmentation model was evaluated using FLOPs (floating-point operations), parameter counts, and peak memory usage.
-These metrics provide a comprehensive understanding of the computational demands and efficiency of each model variant.
+The computational efficiency of the proposed segmentation model was evaluated using FLOPs (floating-point operations), parameter counts, peak memory usage, per-image latency, and throughput.
+These metrics provide a comprehensive understanding of the computational demands and inference performance of each model variant.